arviz-devs/arviz/doc/source/user_guide/label_guide.rst

-In some cases, our multidimensional variables may not have only one more dimension (a length ``n`` dimension in addition to the ``chain`` and ``draw`` ones) but could have multiple dimensions.
+In some cases, our multidimensional variables may not have only one more dimension (a length ``n`` dimension in addition to the ``chain`` and ``draw`` ones) but could have multiple more dimensions.
 Let's imagine we have performed a set of fixed experiments on several days to multiple subjects, three data dimensions overall.